By Julie J. -

 To change the stroke type for an individual length, expand the interval before selecting the Edit Stroke Type tool.
 Assign the appropriate stroke type to the length.
 You can also edit lengths in other intervals as well without de-selecting the Edit Stroke Type tool.

 To split an interval, start will all intervals collapsed before selecting the Split Tool.

 Once you have selected the Split Tool, touch the interval you want to split.

 To split a length, expand the interval you want to edit before selecting the Split Tool.

-To combine lengths, make sure all edit tools are deselected and then expand the interval with the lengths you want to combine.
-Then select the Combine Lengths Tool.
-Touch one of the lengths you want to combine.
-It will then be highlighted blue.
-Then, touch the length you want to combine it with.
+To merge lengths, make sure all edit tools are deselected and then expand the interval with the lengths you want to combine.
+Then select the Merge Lengths Tool.